THURSDAY, FEBRUARY 9, 2023

 Click here for more information about Christie.

-Matthew Heinz is Partner & Co-Practice Leader, Transaction Liability at Lockton Companies in New York, NY.
+Matthew "Matt" Heinz is Partner & Co-Practice Leader, Transaction Liability at Lockton Companies in New York, NY.
 Lockton's Transaction Liability Practice provides private equity and corporate clients with cutting edge risk transfer solutions tailored to the unique needs of M&A and other corporate transactions.
+Matt is an industry-leading mergers and acquisitions (M&A) expert.

-Mattherw most recently served as a Senior Managing Director and Co-Practice Leader of Aon's North American transaction liability team.
+Matt most recently served as a Senior Managing Director and Co-Practice Leader of Aon's North American transaction liability team, where he previously partnered with Halpern Ziff and Sud in building out a practice that facilitated the widescale adoption of insurance products that augment M&A deals.
 He brings over a decade of transaction liability insurance experience, serving as both an underwriter and broker during his time in the industry.
-Prior to his career in insurance, Heinz was a corporate attorney at Proskauer Rose.
+Prior to his career in insurance, Matt was a corporate attorney at Proskauer Rose.

 Matthew B. "Matt" Homan